JacekPodanowski/react-planner-app/writeup.md

 # Added Widget - Weather Widget

+- MyWeatherWidget.js is my custom widget added in to the planner app.
 - The Weather Widget is a really good feature to have in the Planner App as it keeps users informed about real-time weather conditions for a city.
 - Having weather widget in our mobile and desktops is common for all of us.
 - Thus, having a weather widget in the Planner App can make a difference towards planning and organizing things, increasing the apps overall usage.